scylladb/care-pet/docs/build-with-javascript.md

 ### Server

 The server service is a REST API for tracking the pets’ health state.
-The service allows users to query the database via HTTP.
+The service allows you to query the database via HTTP.

 Run the following commands to start the server: